casualwriter/casualwriter.github.io/powerchrome/development.md

 ### Security Issue

-Be aware the security concern if HTML application is client's local storage.
+Be aware the security concern if HTML application is deployed to client's local storage.

 As HTML program is deployed by `source code` and they are visible for end-user.
 Please make sure that

-1. affordable that user can read the source code
+1. Acceptable that user is possible to read the source code
-1. affordable that user know some technical information. e.g. server name, url
+1. Acceptable that user possibly read some technical information from source code. e.g. server name, url
-1. no sensitive information in source code. e.g. password, login id
+1. Make sure no sensitive information in source code. e.g. password, login id

 ## Cloud-Application